Battle of Kontum: Main action

 The PAVN continued their rocket and artillery fire throughout the day.
 Then at 20:00 on the 14th, the PAVN launched a second attack, putting heavy pressure on the north, west and south.
 There were two B-52 strikes scheduled and Truby asked Vann if those strikes could be used to target the PAVN battalion that was already very close to their lines.
 The two forces were now close enough for hand-to-hand combat.
 Truby called Lt.
 Col. Tom McKenna, senior advisor to the 44th ARVN Regiment, and told him to pull his men back and to have his troops find deep foxholes.
 As the hour for the B-52 strike approached, ARVN troops laid down cover fire to allow those in close proximity to the PAVN forces to be pulled back.
 At the same time the 44th Regiment was holding its own against the PAVN along its perimeter with the aid of AC-130s and helicopters.
 The two B-52 air strikes were close enough that as McKenna stated, "it was like they [the bombs] came from the center of the earth – just like the bowels of the earth exploding."
 The PAVN forces pulled back having suffered significant casualties.
-On 15 May the PAVN attack continued, but the 44th held its positions assisted by tactical air support.
+On 15 May the PAVN attack continued, but the 44th held its positions assisted by TACAIR support.

 On the night of 16 May the PAVN pushed the 53rd from its positions and the perimeter was partially penetrated.
 Colonel Bá blocked the nose of the penetration by ensuring that the 53rd's reserve force was put in proper location; but he did not want to move an additional blocking force through Kontum at night.
 There was considerable risk that enemy units would break through the lines and capture the city.
 A new B-52 strike was requested for the base of the penetration.
 This request was denied by the MACV staff because the intended strike area was too close to a small village shown on the map.
 After considerable debate and analysis by the advisory staff, Truby remembered a technique taught at Fort Leavenworth and suggested to Bá that the troops at the nose of the penetration be withdrawn 500 yd despite the obvious difficulty of such a nighttime maneuver.
 This would clear the threat to the town.
 Truby and Bá convinced Vann that if the ARVN forces could be pulled back during the cover of darkness, their safety concerns could be met.
 The request was approved by II Corps and MACV and the new strike was adjusted by the B-52 in flight while ARVN artillery continued heavy fire to hold enemy forces in place.
 The strike was delivered on schedule with devastating results as PAVN forces had massed to break the perimeter defense.
 The attack had been stopped and numerous tanks destroyed.
 The strike was decisive, for the first time since Tan Canh, the PAVN momentum had been broken.
 The three weakened PAVN divisions regrouped in the jungle surrounding Kontum.